diggo16/PhpProject/documentation/TestCases.md

 - Error message
 - All the Items are shown

-##Test case 1.4 Click on "create new item" button
+##Test case 1.4 Show create new item form
 Navigate to create new item window when the button is clicked

 ###Input: